redbooth/redbooth-ruby/README.md

 Comments
 =====

-Comments are the redbooth resources containing the `Task` and `Conversation` Content.
+Comments are the Redbooth resources containing the `Task` and `Conversation` Content.
 It also contains the information about the task status changes, assigned changes and due_data changes.

-To consume the comments endpoint you allways need to provide a `target_type` and `target_id`.
+To consume the comments endpoint you always need to provide a `target_type` and `target_id`.
 This is needed for performance reasons.

 Lists comments in your visibility scope